 Beyond architecture, I’m an active person who finds clarity in movement.
 I play tennis, recently picked up golf, and unwind through long drives around the city.
 I enjoy writing, painting, playing piano, and watching classic and historical films.
 I follow Sustainable and Green architecture and design closely, always drawing inspiration from beautiful places and lifestyles around the world.
 I am also preparing to begin studying for the ARE licensure exams and am interested in pursuing LEED and WELL AP certifications in the near future.

-Currently based in the Hollywood Hills, I work as an Adjunct Faculty at Woodbury University and as an Architectural Associate with the City of Los Angeles Department of Building and Safety.
+Currently based in the Hollywood Hills, I work as an Adjunct Faculty at Woodbury University and as an Architectural Associate with the City of Los Angeles Department of City Planning.
 I’m passionate about shaping sustainable and high-impact solutions for the built environment.